swethasundar009/student-portfolio-website/README.md

 * html,css,js.jpg: Represents web development technologies in the project section.
 * flutter.jpg: Represents the Flutter framework in the project section.
 * python.jpg: Represents Python programming in the project section.

-## Project Explanation

-### This portfolio project is designed to showcase the skills and projects we offer for students.
-It includes the following sections:

-*Home: An introduction to the portfolio.*

-*About: The About section provides details about our Prince Academy.
-It includes information about our background, our educational offerings, and the skills we teach our students.*

-*Portfolio: A gallery of projects with descriptions and images.
-The Portfolio section contains projects we teach and the skills students acquire in our institute.
-Each project is displayed with a description and images showcasing the students' work.*

-*Contact: A contact form where users can enter their name, email, and a message*

 ## Styling